dwebprotocol/multi-dwebtree/docs/mergeHandler.md

 _Note_ **diff** object could be passed as **_diff** property of the **object**.
 It will be deleted from **object** before put of the **object** is executed.

-All the calls to Merge Handler are done by MultiHyperbee.
-Which means that if you write your own Merge Handler, it is need to be passed as a parameter to MultiHyperbee like this:
+All the calls to Merge Handler are done by MultiDTree.
+Which means that if you write your own Merge Handler, it is need to be passed as a parameter to MultiDTree like this:

 ```
-const multihyperbee = new MultiHyperbee(s, [options], customMergeHandler)
+const multihyperbee = new MultiDTree(s, [options], customMergeHandler)
 ```

 ## API

 #### `const mergeHandle = new MergeHandler(store)`
 Creates an instance of the Merge Handler for a particular multiHyperbee.
-`store` is a MultiHyperbee instance
+`store` is a MultiDTree instance

 #### `await mergeHandler.merge(diff)`
 Finds the object corresponding to **__objectId** in **diff** object and performs the merge.
 Algorithm below

 #### `const diffObject = genDiff(oldValue, newValue)`
-Generates **diff** object when multi-hyperbee **put** is called and no **_diff** object was passed with the **store** object
+Generates **diff** object when multi-dwebtree **put** is called and no **_diff** object was passed with the **store** object

 ## Algorithm for the default Merge Handler